In brief

 1. Under-baked clay (low temp or short time)

-This is the single most common cause of cracking and brittleness.
+This is one of the most common causes of cracking and brittleness.
 Home ovens often run hot or cold by 25 F or more, and a dial that reads 275 F can deliver something quite different at tray height.
 If the clay never reaches its proper cure temperature for long enough, the piece will feel finished on the outside but stay weak inside.

 Always defer to package directions.
 Common published settings include 275 F for Sculpey Premo and Souffle, 230 F for FIMO Professional, and 300 F for Kato Polyclay, with bake times often tied to thickness (around 30 minutes per quarter inch is a common starting point for many Sculpey lines).
+The baking chart by brand lays out the per-line temperature and time so you are not guessing across clay lines.
 Use a tray-height oven thermometer to verify the actual temperature, and lean toward longer bake times rather than higher heat.

 2. Insufficient conditioning

 Conditioning is not just warming the clay.
-It blends the plasticizer back through the polymer, removes air pockets, and aligns the working body so it bends without internal fracture lines.
+It works the plasticizer back through the clay and pushes out trapped air, so the clay bends instead of holding hidden stress lines that crack later.
 Lightly conditioned clay can shape fine on the worktable but cracks during cure or under finishing pressure because those internal stress lines never went away.

 A practical conditioning check: roll a sheet, fold it once, and bend the outside curve.
 If the outer surface cracks, the clay is not conditioned enough.
 Keep working it through the pasta machine or by hand until that fold survives without surface cracking.

 Polymer clay tolerates a wide range of thicknesses, but it does not tolerate sudden transitions well.
-A pendant that is 4 mm at the center and 1 mm at the rim can crack along the transition because the two zones cure at different rates and carry different stresses after cooling.
+A pendant with a thick center and a very thin rim can crack along the transition because the two zones cure at different rates and carry different stresses after cooling.

-For thin earrings, hold the slab to a consistent thickness across the piece (commonly 2 to 3 mm for flat earrings, depending on the design).
-For figurines, avoid thin necks and ankles connected to heavy bodies.
+For thin earrings, test a consistent slab thickness across the piece and check how it behaves after a full bake and cool.
+For figurines, thicken or reinforce necks and ankles that connect to a heavy body, or add a wire support before cure.
 If the design needs a thin connector, reinforce it with wire or a structural insert before cure.

 4. Unsupported overhangs and projections during bake